Prison: Library and educational facilities

 Some prisons provide educational programs for inmates that can include basic literacy, secondary education, or even college education.
 Prisoners seek education for a variety of reasons, including the development of skills for after release, personal enrichment and curiosity, finding something to fill their time, or trying to please prison staff (which can often secure early release for good behavior).
 However, the educational needs of prisoners often come into conflict with the security concerns of prison staff and with a public that wants to be "tough on crime" (and thus supports denying prisoners access to education).
 Whatever their reasons for participating in educational programs, prison populations tend to have very low literacy rates and lack of basic mathematical skills, and many have not completed secondary education.
-This lack of basic education severely limits their employment opportunities outside of prison, leading to high rates of recidivism, and research has shown that prison education can play a significant role in helping prisoners reorient their lives and become successful after reentry.
+This lack of basic education severely limits their employment opportunities outside of prison, leading to high rates of recidivism.
+Research has shown that prison education can play a significant role in helping prisoners reorient their lives and become successful after reentry.

-Many prisons also provide a library where prisoners can check out books, or do legal research for their cases.
+Many prisons also provide a library where prisoners can check out books or do legal research for their cases.
 Often these libraries are very small, consisting of a few shelves of books.
 In some countries, such as the United States, drastic budget cuts have resulted in many prison libraries being shut down.
 Meanwhile, many nations that have historically lacked prison libraries are starting to develop them.
 Prison libraries can dramatically improve the quality of life for prisoners, who have large amounts of empty time on their hands that can be occupied with reading.
 This time spent reading has a variety of benefits including improved literacy, ability to understand rules and regulations (leading to improved behavior), ability to read books that encourage self-reflection and analysis of one's emotional state, consciousness of important real-world events, and education that can lead to successful re-entry into society after release.

+In 2024, the American Library Association published Standards for Library Services for the Incarcerated or Detained.